cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 2.2.
 Where do you find the source code
      ---------------------------------
-- The sources of the release version (Tag "CrypTool_1_4_30") and the current developer sources are available directly from the subversion repository.
+- The sources of the release version (Tag "CrypTool_1_4_31") and the current developer sources are available directly from the subversion repository.
   Everybody has read access without a password to this repository via: svn checkout http://www.cryptool.com/svn/CrypTool/trunk --username anonymous

-- To get an impression of the size of the CT1 project here is a statistics created in July 2010 using the files of version 1.4.30 beta 08.
+- To get an impression of the size of the CT1 project here is a statistics created in May 2012 xxxxxxxx using the files of version 1.4.31 beta xxx.

     FILE SUMMARY (number of files according to file extension)
     ------------